im-Rajat/CPP/13_OOPS/README.md

 - Example:
     ```cpp
-    // Pointer to an Object in Heap
+    // Pointer to an Object in Heap  (Memory is still in Stack)
     Rectangle r2;
     Rectangle *ptr;
     ptr = &r1;